 Try a (Visual) Call to Action.

 Try serving up some imagery dishes to give your audience a brain boost.
 People are able to follow illustrated directions 323% better than direction without visuals.
 They also recall 80% of what they see and do, compared to a mere 20% of what they read.
-Trying to integrate a CTA (Call to Action) or inform your audience about a sale or important up-and-coming event?
+Trying to integrate a CTA (Call-to-Action) or inform your audience about a sale or important up-and-coming event?
 Mix in a photo or illustration the next time.

 The Future is Visual.

 As technology and social media have continued to evolve, video has emerged as a key player in the future of communications.
 In 2015, on a daily basis, users were averaging almost 11% more time spent with digital video than on social networks.
 Video will likely play the most prominent and substantial role in direct-to-consumer visual communication.
-Today, 4 times as many consumers prefer watching a product video to reading about it; but perhaps, this should come as no surprise as we can gather the sense of a visual scene in less than 1/10 of a second.
+Today, four times as many consumers prefer watching a product video to reading about it; but perhaps, this should come as no surprise as we can gather the sense of a visual scene in less than 1/10 of a second.
 Lazy or time-saving?
 You decide.

 Where can you include visuals in your communications with consumers?